Yantaromyrmex: Y. intermedius

 The only specimen of Y. intermedius is 4.5 mm that has several cracks surrounding it, and areas of white "mold" coatings.
 The indent behind the propodeum (the first abdominal segment) is deep, the connection between the segment and the thorax is wide and covered in wrinkles of the exoskeleton.
 The propodeum has an angular appearance with a rounded corner when viewed from the side.
 This separates the species from both Y. geinitzi and Y. mayrianum.
 The legs of Y. intermedius are generally free of hairs while the mesosoma and head have only a few sparse hairs on the upper surface.
 This is different than the much hairier Y. constrictus which always has numerous erect hairs on the body and legs.
 The high conical propodeum and scape which does not extend to the edge of the head capsule isolate Y. intermedius from Y. samlandicus.
-The right antennae of the type specimen is preserved with the head of a Ctenobethylus goepperti worker ant clamped near the tip, and it seems the two had just fought prior to entombment.
+The right antenna of the type specimen is preserved with the head of a Ctenobethylus goepperti worker ant clamped near the tip, and it seems the two had just fought prior to entombment.